cloudlinkd-networks/WordPress-WhatsApp-Notification-OTP/README.md

 Installation :

 - Download the "cloudlinkd+digits-v8.4.4.1.zip" file from the releases tab.
-- Do not unzip the downloaded .zip file.
+- Unzip the .zip file
 - Log in to your WordPress admin panel.
 - Select the plugins, then Add new.
-- Browse your computer to select the “cloudlinkd+digits-v8.4.36.zip” file download.
+- Browse your computer to select the new “cloudlinkd+digits-v8.4.4.1.zip” file unzipped.
 - Click Install Now and WordPress will do its magic and install the Plugin.
 - After the installation is complete, activate the plug-in.